 December 7, 2011, while Toubin was on tour in Portland, OR, a runaway cab crashed through his first-floor hotel room – landing on top of him.
 In critical condition and sedated in the ICU for over five weeks, and in full-time intensive rehabilitation for months, the soul proprietor’s friends and fans around the United States took action – throwing dozens of benefits in his honor everywhere from New York to Los Angeles and Detroit to New Orleans – featuring everyone from Yeah Yeah Yeahs to Ty Segall to Maragaret Cho.
-Many operations and months of physical therapy later, New York Night Train’s conducter proved that he would not let 26 major injuries bring him down – making his public debut as the surprise DJ for Jack White’s show at Webster Hall April 27 (less than five months after the accident that doctors predicted would take more than a year to recover from enough to function on a basic level).
+Many operations and months of physical therapy later, New York Night Train’s conducter proved that he would not let 26 major injuries bring him down – making his public debut as the surprise DJ at Jack White’s Webster Hall show April 27 (less than five months after the accident that doctors predicted would take more than a year to recover from enough to function on a basic level).

 – Soul Clap and Dance-Off (2007-present) – 3rd Saturday of every month in New York ( Brooklyn Bowl – formerly at Glasslands) plus on the road dozens of dates annually.
 North America’s most popular soul party and still growing…

 – Shakin’ All Over Under Sideways Down!
 (2008 – present) – Fridays at Home Sweet Home – "maximum rock and soul" dancing every Friday night – wild raw rhythm and blues and early rock’n’roll!
 Plus occasional global guest DJs and live performances by the likes of Wreckless Eric, Kid Congo Powers, Straight Arrows, etc.